 Today I’m sharing a recipe that I’ve made so often I’ve been taking it for granted.
-These aromatic Indian-inspired meatballs have been a go-to dish of mine for years.
+These aromatic Indian-inspired lamb meatballs have been a go-to dish of mine for years.
 I make them as an appetizer every time I serve an Indian feast, and they inevitably create an overwhelmingly enthusiastic response, often stealing the spotlight from the rest of the meal.
 The last time I made them, friends asked for the recipe (again), so I thought it was time to share it on my blog.

-This dish is a type of kabob that is usually shaped like a sausage, skewered, and grilled.
+This dish is a type of kebab that is usually shaped like a sausage, skewered, and grilled.
 Over the years, however, I’ve slightly transformed the recipe into meatballs for the sake of simplicity and versatility.
 I shape the ground meat mixture into meatballs using a mini ice cream scoop and then bake them.
 It’s a quick, clean, and easy process that I usually do in advance—keeping just the reheating task before serving.

 But as much as the meat is tasty on its own, the secret to this recipe is the chutney.
 Don’t even consider not making it!
 You’d miss most of the pleasure provided by this dish!
 Plus, it comes together so easily: dump all the ingredients in a blender, whizz them together, and then transfer them to a serving bowl.
 This condiment is bursting with zesty fresh flavors and it really brings the dish to life.

-The meatballs are so quick to prepare that I usually bake a double batch and freeze some for later meals.
+These lamb meatballs meatballs are so quick to prepare that I usually bake a double batch and freeze some for later meals.
 You can serve them as an appetizer with toothpicks, or make a meal out of them by serving with rice and steamed or curried vegetables.

 Makes Makes about 24 meatballs